Luxque/Quantum-Buffons-Needle-Problem-Demonstration/README.md

 ## Repository Description

-Thsi repository contains a technical demonstration of quantum randomness using IBM Qiskit.
+This repository contains a technical demonstration of quantum randomness using IBM Qiskit.
 It simulates Buffon's Needle Problem to estimate the value of $\pi$ and illustrates the conversion of quantum-generated bit strings into uniformly distributed floating-point numbers.
 The demonstration includes both classical and qubit simulation.
 The demonstration file is available [here](./buffon.ipynb).